Canada's Middle East engagement strategy

 - improve the living conditions of conflict-affected people in the region, particularly for women and girls

-- provide gender-responsive social services and access to quality education
+- provide gender-responsive social services and access to quality education for skills development and employability

 - reduce tensions and build social cohesion